Thurflecks/Thurflecks/README.md

 </p>

 <p align="center">
   I'm a Computer Science student from São Luis - MA, passionate about coding and technology.
-At 20, I'm building skills in Python, Java, NodeJs and other programming languages to solve real-world problems and create innovative projects.
+At 20, I'm building skills in Python, Java, NodeJs, and other programming languages to solve real-world problems and create innovative projects.
+As a future web developer, I am focused on mastering the tools and technologies needed to excel in the field.
 </p>

 <p align="center">